 Knowing running theory and what it takes to help kids to run fast is seen as a prerequisite to coaching young runners.
-But of equal importance is knowing how to motivate youth; to get them excited about running; willing to put forth the effort; and comfortable with the coach/athlete relationship.
-How to help kids run fast will have its time and place, but getting youth to feel accepted, to trust the coach, to simply want to run, comes first.
+But of far greater importance is knowing how to motivate youth; to get them excited about running; willing to put forth the effort; and comfortable with the coach/athlete relationship.
+How to help kids run fast will have its time and place, but getting youth to feel accepted, to simply want to run, comes first.

 Here are 12 things coaches and parent-coaches can do to be a leader, one that kids will want to run for.
 For parents looking for a coach for their child, here is what you should expect from someone coaching children.

 KNOW WHY THEY RUN

-To be a great coach starts with knowing why the children are running.
+To be a great coach starts with knowing why each and every child is running.
 If it is because they love to run, great!
 If it is because they are with friends, having fun, also great.
 But if they run because they want the water bottle or T-shirt, or because the parents want the child to run, the coach should know this.
 The coach can then work with each child on setting appropriate goals, those within the child’s reach.
 More can come later.

 BE A LEADER

 The best tool a coach has is the ability to lead.
 It starts with the coach’s message, their demeanor and caring, that will cause children to want to follow.
 Coaches must show confidence; be someone the kids (and adults) will respect, even want to be like.
 And be excited about what the kids are doing, knowing that excitement is contagious.
 Most importantly, coaches should demonstrate in their own life what they want the children to do; to always be on time, to meet challenges head-on and to be a team player.

 THINK LONG TERM